Chapter 3 Infectious Diseases Related to Travel

 - The sylvatic (jungle) cycle involves transmission of the virus between nonhuman primates and mosquito species found in the forest canopy.
 The virus is transmitted via mosquitoes from monkeys to humans when the humans encroach into the jungle during occupational or recreational activities.

 - In Africa, an intermediate (savannah) cycle involves transmission of YFV from tree hole-breeding Aedes spp. to humans living or working in jungle border areas.
 In this cycle, the virus may be transmitted from monkeys to humans or from human to human via these mosquitoes.

-- The urban cycle involves transmission of the virus between humans and urban mosquitoes, primarily Aedes aegypti.
+- The urban cycle involves transmission of the virus between humans and peridomestic mosquitoes, primarily Ae. aegypti.

-Yellow fever occurs in sub-Saharan Africa and tropical South America, where it is endemic and intermittently epidemic (see Tables 3-21 and Tables 3-22 for a list of countries with risk of YFV transmission).
+Yellow fever occurs in sub-Saharan Africa and tropical South America, where it is endemic and intermittently epidemic (see Tables 3-22 and 3-23 for a list of countries with risk of YFV transmission).
 Most yellow fever disease in humans is due to sylvatic or intermediate transmission cycles.
 However, urban yellow fever occurs periodically in Africa and sporadically in the Americas.
-In Africa, natural immunity accumulates with age, and thus, infants and children are at highest risk for disease.
+In areas of Africa with persistent circulation of YFV, natural immunity accumulates with age, and thus, infants and children are at highest risk for disease.
 In South America, yellow fever occurs most frequently in unimmunized young men who are exposed to mosquito vectors through their work in forested areas.